 We are fresh off our Freezer Meal Prep Challenge, and everywhere I look these days, it’s freezer meals galore!

 I have posted several freezer crockpot meals on this blog, and even a few freezer Instant Pot meals, but I don’t have many freezer oven recipes.
-So…this Portuguese Freezer Chicken Bake is ticking that box today!
+So…this Portuguese Chicken Bake is ticking that box today!

 Side note- I would certainly not go as far as to call this authentic Portuguese chicken, but I put together ingredients I saw in many peri peri chicken recipes and turned it into this delicious chicken bake.